-As small college community mourns, suspect to be arraigned in Bridgewater College officer killings
+As small college community mourns, suspect held without bond in Bridgewater College officer killings

 Campus police officer John Painter and safety officer Vashon “J.J.”
 Jefferson were responding to a call Tuesday afternoon about a suspicious man near Memorial Hall, the oldest building on campus, known for its belfry and bell, when both were slain.
 Students and staff ring the bell on special occasions, such as a big athletic victory.

-As students, family and friends grieved them Wednesday, the alleged shooter, Wyatt Campbell, a former student at the 1,460-student college, was set to be arraigned in Rockingham County General District Court on murder charges.
-The arraignment was set for 1 p.m.
+As students, family and friends grieved them Wednesday, the alleged shooter, Wyatt Campbell, a 27-year-old former student at the 1,460-student college, was in Rockingham County General District Court on murder charges.
+A judge appointed him a local private attorney and ordered him held without bond.

 As the group sang toward the empty campus and “BC Proud” flags fluttered in a gentle breeze, Santia Fields, 20, lost a battle to keep from crying.
 A junior who serves as a resident aide in her dorm, the government and political science major spent the previous night consoling other students whose feelings of safety in the quiet community were punctured.